Character Name: J Watson

 While J has inherited some of her great, great, grandfather's meta-human strength she has made no effort to learn what to do with it so she is limited to opening tight lids on pickle jars.

 Her real powers are in her unique healing abilities.
 She can cure disease, blindness, detoxify poisons, close open wounds and even re-attach severed limbs.
 These all come at a great price to her personally in that she must take all of these on to her own body in order to cure them.
 She suffers each and every one for the seven hours or so it take her body to heal.

 J is extremely fragile and could be killed very easily with a handgun.
 This does not deter her in the least and she will run into the midst of battle to help whoever is in need.
 Her ability to Detect Physical Condition allows her to stand back and ascertain the condition of anyone who goes down at range.
 Should an injury be life threatening, she will go in without hesitation.
 It is for this reason that Nathaniel has requested Q make it a priority to develop an armored suit to project J in battle.
 Further, Nat has presented a concept to Q of an armor that will unfold around J and her patient to provide them both with projection as she helps them.
 The current Doc Armor Mk.1 is the prototype.
 It is heavy, at 600 pounds but J's superior strength overcomes any difficulties inherent in that kind of weight.
 She has been training to move in to battle, and straight to her target.
 Once there, she falls forward over the target and the armor unfolds, anchoring itself to the ground.
-As yet this does not provide any type of life support but Q is working on that.

 Because of her abilities she recognizes the fragility of life and has vowed to 'do no harm'.
 For this reasson she is a pacifist and will use her powers on any that need it, regardless of that person's moral leaning.
 The one thing that her grandfather has always feared was to have her held in secret to cure the rich and powerful.